Capacitor discharge ignition: Ford Model K

-This was put into practice starting in 1906 on the Ford Model K. The Model K had dual ignition systems, one of which was the Holley-Huff Magneto, or Huff System, manufactured by the Holley Brothers Company.
+Originally invented for Henry Fords six cylinder racer in 1905, the first production use of a CDI system was put into use in 1906 as standard equipment with the Ford Model K. The Model K utilized dual ignition systems, one of which was the Holley-Huff Magneto, or Huff System, manufactured by the Holley Brothers Company.
 It was designed by Edward S. Huff with US patent #882003 filed July 1, 1905 and assigned to Henry Ford.
 The system used an engine driven DC generator that charged a capacitor and then discharged the capacitor through the ignition coil primary winding.
 An excerpt from the 'Motorway' Jan 11 1906, describes its use on Ford six cylinder cars: 'The efficiency of the Ford Magneto is shown by the fact that the instant it is switched in the car will pick up speed and, without changing the position of the ignition control lever, will run at least ten miles an hour faster.'

-Robert Bosch
+Robert Bosch and the Thyratron

 It was the Robert Bosch company which was the pioneer of the first electronic CD ignitions.
 (Bosch is also responsible for the invention of the high-tension magneto.)
 During World War Two, Bosch had fitted thyratron (tube type) CD ignitions to some piston engined fighter aircraft.
 With a CD ignition, an aeroplane engine did not need a warm up period for reliable ignition and so a fighter aircraft could take flight more quickly as a result.
 This early German system used a rotary DC converter along with fragile tube circuitry, and was not suited to life in a fighter aircraft.
 Failures occurred within only a few hours.
 The quest for a reliable electronic means of producing a CD ignition began in earnest during the 1950s.
 In the mid-1950s, the Engineering Research Institute of the University of Michigan in cooperation with Chrysler Corporation in the United States worked to find a method to produce a viable solution.